 The Degrees of Bachelor of Science with Honours in Veterinary Biosciences and Master in Science in Veterinary Biosciences are governed by Resolutions of the University Court.
-The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 607, which at the time of going to print is in draft form, are as follows:
+The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 607 are as follows:

-- The Degrees of Bachelor of Science with Honours in Veterinary Biosciences (BSc (Hons)) and Master in Science in Veterinary Biosciences (MSci) may be awarded by the University of Glasgow in the Faculty of Veterinary Medicine (the Faculty) as Degrees in one or more principal subjects as may be prescribed by Regulations. - 2.
-The award of the Degrees shall be governed by the Generic Undergraduate Regulations which are governed by Resolution No. 582 of the University Court. - 3.
-The Senate may make supplementary regulations governing the award of the Degrees which are subject to the approval of the University Court these shall be as stated under 'Regulations' below. - The Degrees may not be awarded honoris causa, and shall not be recognised as a qualification carrying the right to membership of the Royal College of Veterinary Surgeons.
+- The Degrees of Bachelor of Science in Veterinary Biosciences (BSc) and Master in Science in Veterinary Biosciences (MSci) may be awarded by the Senate of the University of Glasgow in the Faculty of Veterinary Medicine (the Faculty) as Degrees in one or more principal subjects as may be prescribed by Regulations.
+The Degree of Bachelor of Science in Veterinary Biosciences may be awarded as an Ordinary Degree and as a Degree with Honours. - 2.
+The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such Supplementary Regulations as are contained in this Resolution No 607 "Degrees of Bachelor of Science in Veterinary Biosciences" and Master in Science in Veterinary Biosciences".
+The Supplementary Regulations are set out in the Schedule of Regulations attached to this Resolution. - 3.
+The Degrees to which this Resolution applies may not be awarded honoris causa, and shall not be recognised as qualifications carrying the right to membership of the Royal College of Veterinary Surgeons. - 4.
+The early exit awards of Diploma of Higher Education and Certificate of Higher Education shall be governed by the Generic Undergraduate Regulations.